mac1253/drupal-signage/README.md

 10. Now check off the required box and under Reference type and check off Campuses.
 Click the save settings button (If you created the taxonomy vocabulary correctly it should be there)

- Using similar steps abover (7 though 10) add these field names with these values:
+ Using similar steps above (7 though 10) add these field names with these values:
 ###### Slide Image
 1. Label: Slide Image
 2. Field Type: Image